partykit/partykit/packages/y-partykit/README.md

   yDoc,
   {
     connect: false, // don't connect immediately, use provider.connect() when required
-    params: { token: "my-secre-token" }, // adds to the query string of the websocket connection
+    params: { token: "my-secret-token" }, // adds to the query string of the websocket connection
     awareness: new awarenessProtocol.Awareness(yDoc), // use your own Yjs awareness instance }
 );